 Connatal cysts, also known as coarctation of the lateral ventricles or frontal horn cysts, are cystic areas adjacent to the superolateral margins of the body and frontal horns of the lateral ventricles and are believed to represent a normal variant.

-Incidence of 0.7% in low birth weight preterm infants.
+The incidence is 0.7% in low birth weight preterm infants.

 - thin walled cysts in the superior and lateral aspect of frontal horn of lateral ventricle and anterior to the foramina of Monro